langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 # How-to guides

-Welcome to the LangGraphJS How-to Guides!
-These guides provide practical, step-by-step instructions for accomplishing key tasks in LangGraphJS.
+Welcome to the LangGraph.js How-to Guides!
+These guides provide practical, step-by-step instructions for accomplishing key tasks in LangGraph.js.

+## Installation

+- [Manage ecosystem dependencies](manage-ecosystem-dependencies.ipynb): How to install and use LangGraph.js alongside other packages in the LangChain ecosystem.
+- [Use in web environments](use-in-web-environments.ipynb): How to install and use LangGraph.js in web environments like the browser.

 ## Core